Trump wants former Sen. Dan Coats to be intelligence chief

-President-elect Donald Trump on Saturday named retired Sen. Dan Coats as national intelligence director, saying the former member of the Senate Intelligence Committee was the right person to lead the new administration's "ceaseless vigilance against those who seek to do us harm."
+President-elect Donald Trump on Saturday said he wanted retired Sen. Dan Coats to be national intelligence director, describing the former member of the Senate Intelligence Committee as the right person to lead the new administration's "ceaseless vigilance against those who seek to do us harm."

 Trump's announcement came one day after release of a declassified government report on Russian efforts to influence the presidential election.
 The report predicts Russia isn't done intruding in U.S. politics and policymaking.